hiero-ledger/hiero-improvement-proposals/HIP/hip-0000-tss.md

 ### hinTS BLS keys and TSS signatures

-When confronted with a new candidate address book (or the genesis address book), the honest nodes must work together to construct the hinTS scheme for that address book.
-The first step is once again to gossip the public parts of the BLS keys they have generated for their individual use.
+When faced with a new candidate address book (or the genesis address book), the honest nodes in the network must work together to construct the hinTS scheme for that address book.
+The first step is to gossip a special, cryptographically "extended" forms of the public BLS keys they have generated for their individual use.
 ```
 message HintsKeyPublicationTransactionBody {
   ...